Buying Castles For Sale Scotland

 Ruined Castles For Sale In Scotland

 £POA Turnberry, Scotland.
-Tower House Castle for sale (currently under offer) – Derelict ruins of Baltersan Castle near Turnberry from the renaissance period for the Kennedy laird in 1585; abandoned in 1745 and stripped for its usable materials.
+Tower House Castle for sale (currently under offer) – Derelict ruins of Baltersan Castle near Turnberry from the renaissance period for the Kennedy laird in 1585; abandoned in 1745 and stripped of its usable materials.

 Visit Scotland has a superb article on the best Scottish castles.